MagnusLarsson01/Spontaneous-Fission/README.md

 Getting started
 ---------------

-The basic functionality and the theoretical background is summarized at the [documentation site](https://ezsolti.github.io/tkgeom/quickstart.html)
+The theoretical background is summarized at the [documentation site](https://en.wikipedia.org/wiki/Spontaneous_fission)

 Examples
 --------